 Guy de Maupassant: The Dowry

-“The Dowry” (1884), a short story by Guy de Maupassant, tells the story of Simon Lebrumet, a notary who marries Juanita Cordier in the village of Boutigny-le-Revours.
-The marriage is no surprise to anyone, for Lebrumet needs money to buy a notary’s office and Juanita has a dowry of three hundred thousand francs.
-He is a lovely man, and she is an attractive but somewhat provincial young woman.
-The first days of their marriage are full of sweetness and passion, with Lebrumet showing himself as a tender and delicate husband.
-The couple plans a trip to Paris to enjoy their honeymoon, taking the dowry to pay the notary’s fee.
+“The Dowry” (La dot) is a short story by Guy de Maupassant published on September 9, 1884, in Gil Blas.
+It tells the story of Simon Lebrumet, a notary, who marries the young Jeanne Cordier in the village of Boutigny-le-Revours.
+Their marriage comes as no surprise to anyone, as Lebrumet needs money to buy a notary’s office and Jeanne has a considerable dowry.
+He is a pleasant man and she is an attractive woman, albeit somewhat provincial.
+The first days of their marriage are filled with sweetness and passion, and Lebrumet proves to be a tender and delicate husband.
+To enjoy their honeymoon, the couple plans to travel to Paris; however, a curious situation alters their plans.

 Guy de Maupassant: A Mother of Monsters